 The main benefits of BIM are:

-Unfortunately, there is no such thing as a BIM architect as BIM is a process; it is not a tool.
+Unfortunately, there is no such thing as a BIM architect, as BIM is a process, not a tool.
 You are either in an environment where the process is used, or you are not.

 There is a growing number of Applied Building Information Modelling courses becoming available in universities and institutes across the world.
 These courses are targeted towards AEC professionals such as architects, engineers, surveyors, technologists, and construction managers.
 These courses enable AEC professionals to work within a multidisciplinary, collaborative design and management process based on international standards.

-BIM Coordinators: Are responsible for handling a team of BIM Modelers and handles the process for interdisciplinary coordination among Architecture, Structure, Mechanical, Electrical, etc. They will distribute work among the modellers, will do linking, managing, supervising, and guiding the team members/modelers about the process.
+BIM Coordinators: Are responsible for handling a team of BIM Modellers and handling the process for interdisciplinary coordination among Architecture, Structure, Mechanical, Electrical, etc. They will distribute work among the modellers, will do linking, managing, supervising, and guiding the team members/modellers about the process.
 They will generate clash reports and submit them to all stakeholders for further coordination.

-BIM Manager: They will be responsible for developing BIM strategy documents i.e., BIP/BEP (BIM Implementation Plan and BIM Execution Plan).
-They will lead the coordination process. define the protocols and processes and will be overall in charge to make the BIM adoption a successful process.
+BIM Manager: They will be responsible for developing BIM strategy documents, i.e., BIP/BEP (BIM Implementation Plan and BIM Execution Plan).
+They will lead the coordination process, define the protocols and processes and will be overall in charge of making the BIM adoption a successful process.

 Here are four reasons why BIM for small architectural firms is a distinct advantage:

 Accurate Conceptual Ideas: With BIM and 3D architectural software, it is easy to quickly create a 3D massing model of the initial design concept and overlay it onto accurate site data.
 This gives the clients a better understanding of the proposed design and allows any adjustments to be made early on before too much time has been spent on the project.
-It also allows for early assessments such as daylight and sunlighting.
-(6D BIM)
+It also allows for early assessments, such as daylight and sunlight (6D BIM).

-Faster Design Changes: Without BIM, updating plans, roof plans, sections, elevations, and specifications are extremely time-consuming.
-But with BIM and 3D modelling software, the drawings are derived from the model and update as the model changes, making updates a simple case of changing the model and regenerating the drawings.
+Faster Design Changes: Without BIM, updating plans, roof plans, sections, elevations, and specifications is extremely time-consuming.
+But with BIM and 3D modelling software, the drawings are derived from the model and updated as the model changes, making updates a simple case of changing the model and regenerating the drawings.

 Precise Construction: With BIM, designs are more accurate, which leads to fewer unforeseen issues during construction.
 Also, construction costs and programs can be more accurately predicted through BIM, giving clients confidence that projects will be delivered on time and to budget.